 We firmly believe that the rescue course is probably the most important (and incidentally the most fun) course in the entire PADI programme and we are proud of our commitment and expertise in this area of training.

-This two day course costs £300 which is an all inclusive of manuals, certification, equipment.
-Dive site entrance fees to be paid on the day.
-Packaged with the EFR course the cost is £370.
+This two day course costs £375.00 which includes your e-learning package, certification, and equipment.
+Dive site entrance fees are to be paid directly to the site on the day.
+Transport to the dive site may be available for a small additional cost.
+Packaged with the EFR course the cost is £450.00.